-- I. Facilitate a participatory group discussion about the game, ensuring equal representation from men and women.
-Focus on the questions in bold italics and asterisks if there is not enough time for all questions. - 2.
-Ask for a show of hands: At the end of the 2nd - a.
+- Facilitate a participatory group discussion about the game, ensuring equal representation from men and women.
+Focus on the questions in bold italics and asterisks if there is not enough time for all questions. - Ask for a show of hands: At the end of the 2nd month: - a.
 Who had cash above 1 million?
 2 million?
 3 million? - b.
 Who still had their asset?
 And how much cash? - c.
-Who had loans more than I million?
+Who had loans more than 1 million?
 From who?
 What were the loans for? - d.
 Who saved for their visions?
 How much?
-Where did you save it? - e.
+Where did you save it?\ - e.
 Who had savings with the cooperative/bank?
 Was there any benefit from this? - f.
 Who had a separate envelope for business/farm expenses?
-Why might this be a good idea? - Explain that every couple started with the same amount of assets and had the same income - but some couples did better than others.
-Why do you think that is?
+Why might this be a good idea?\ - 3.
+Explain that every couple started with the same amount of assets and had the same income but some couples did better than others.
+Why do you think that is?\ This is also an opportunity to remind couples that sharing of assets does not necessarily mean that all assets are owned jointly from a legal perspective.
+The key point is that they are shared within the family structure.